Fried, Flowers, Freeman power Braves past ChiSox 10-7

 BYE-BYE

-Chicago manager Rick Renteria was ejected after he argued with home plate umpire Brian Knight during a pitching change in the seventh.
+Renteria was ejected after he argued with home plate umpire Brian Knight during a pitching change in the seventh.
+Renteria said he was upset with a pitch that Knight called a ball and loaded the bases.

 UP NEXT